neeraja1504/neeraja1504/README.md

 ### Hi there 👋 I am Neeraja Kirtane!

-- I am currently working as a Research Assistant at Indian Institute of Technology, Madras, India (IITM).
+- I am currently doing my MS in CS at UIUC.
+Previously I worked as a Research Assistant at Indian Institute of Technology, Madras, India (IITM).
 - My interests lie in NLP, and believe in creating NLP applications for social good and systems which are ethical and fair to all.
+- My current project involves investigating hallucinations in LLMs.
 - I am always open to new collaborations!
-- 📫 You can reach me on: kirtane[dot]neeraja[at]gmail[dot]com
+- 📫 You can reach out to me on: kirtane[dot]neeraja[at]gmail[dot]com
 -  😄 Pronouns: she/her

 <!--